Health Professions - Undergraduate Programs

 Admission Requirements

-• Psychometric Exam - Candidates must undertake the National Psychometric Entrance Exam by April 2024.
-Students studying in the Preparatory Program (Mechina) may take the exam by the end of July 2024.
+• Psychometric Exam - Candidates must undertake the National Psychometric Entrance Exam by April 2025.
+Students studying in the Preparatory Program (Mechina) may take the exam by the end of July 2025.
 All candidates, including those holding an academic degree, must have a valid psychometric exam grade with a minimum score of 600, except for:

-1. Applicants with a B.A. degree with a minimum grade average of 90.
+1. Applicants with a B.A. degree with a minimum average grade of 90.

 2. Applicants with a matriculation, minimum grade average of 106 and three Tel Aviv University online courses with a minimum average of 85 and at least 70 in each course.